Denunzio/Frogger-Arcade-Game/README.md

 # Frogger-Arcade-Game
 frontend-nanodegree-arcade-game vs. 3

-Game is working! based on the classic frogger arcade game 1981 that was an instant success!
+Basic Game is working! based on the classic frogger arcade game 1981 that was an instant success!

 Instructions to load game locally: